| || |

 Neighborhood Court Program

-Neighborhood Court is a non-traditional approach to prosecution of low-level crimes.
-Only certain misdemeanor and infraction offenses will qualify for participation in the program.
-Neighborhood Court employs a Restorative Justice Program initiated by the Solano County District Attorney’s Office in cooperation with Benicia Police Department and City of Benicia to address low-level crimes through community based solutions.
-The program aims to swiftly address the harm caused by the offense, while keeping the case outside the criminal justice system.
-The program focuses on the harm done to not only an individual, but to the community as a whole and focuses on restoring all of the stakeholders who are impacted.
+The Neighborhood Court Program is a Restorative Justice Program initiated by the Solano County District Attorney’s Office in cooperation with the Vacaville Police Department and City of Vacaville that is designed to address low level crimes (misdemeanors and infractions) through community-based solutions to swiftly address the harm caused by the offense, while resolving the case outside of the criminal justice system.
+The program focuses on the harm done to not only an individual but to the community as a whole and focuses on restoring all of the stakeholders who are impacted.